AI4Finance-Foundation/FinRL/README.md

 <div>

 * 2020-12-14
-  	upgrade to **Pytorch** with stable-baselines3, remove tensorflow 1.0, still under development for tensorflow 2.0
+  	Upgraded to **Pytorch** with stable-baselines3; Remove tensorflow 1.0 at this moment, under development to support tensorflow 2.0
 * 2020-11-27
-  	0.0.1: beta development version with tensorflow 1.5
+  	0.1: Beta version with tensorflow 1.5
 </div>
 </details>